cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 					- 3. Whenever the crime is accompanied by murder, homicide, physical injuries or rape.^{As amended by R.A.
 No. 7659, December 13, 1993}
 				- [^3]: _{Piracy is a predicate of terrorism (R.A.
 No. 9372).}
 				- [^4]: _{Imposition of death penalty is prohibited by R.A.
 No. 9346.}
-- # Title Two - CRIMES AGAINST THE FUNDAMENTAL LAWS OF THE STATE id:: 6488844b-3ae1-4d37-89e0-c89550fb9679 collapsed:: true
+- ## Title Two - CRIMES AGAINST THE FUNDAMENTAL LAWS OF THE STATE id:: 6488844b-3ae1-4d37-89e0-c89550fb9679 collapsed:: true
-	- ## Chapter One - ARBITRARY DETENTION OR EXPULSION, VIOLATION OF DWELLING, PROHIBITION, INTERRUPTION, AND DISSOLUTION OF PEACEFUL MEETINGS AND CRIMES AGAINST RELIGIOUS WORSHIP
+	- ### Chapter One - ARBITRARY DETENTION OR EXPULSION, VIOLATION OF DWELLING, PROHIBITION, INTERRUPTION, AND DISSOLUTION OF PEACEFUL MEETINGS AND CRIMES AGAINST RELIGIOUS WORSHIP
-		- ## Section One. — Arbitrary detention and expulsion
+		- #### Section One. — Arbitrary detention and expulsion
+		  collapsed:: true
 			- **Art.
 124.** *Arbitrary detention.*
 			  id:: e4e2629b-8fb7-43d3-a0ea-3eed6c90181e
 				- Any public officer or employee who, without legal grounds, detains a person, shall suffer;